 Join Our Free Walking Tour

-Free Tour Description
+Free Tour Details

 The first part starts on the Old Town Square with a general introduction to Prague.
 Admiring the impressive composition of old buildings and churches, we also become acquainted with the life of the Czech reformer Jan Hus.